SCdummer/joint-manifold-learning-and-ot/README.md

 ## FAQ
- 1. I have a question about this template.
-Who do I ask?

-Ask Tjeerd Jan Heeringa, PhDer with office Zi3006.

- 2. What are these `.gitkeep` files?
+ 1. What are these `.gitkeep` files?

 The template enforces some folder structure.
 However, git does not care about folders, only about files.
 So to make sure that git recognizes the folders, a `.gitkeep` is added.
 Do not remove them.
 It will confuse git.

- 3. What files does git ignore by default and which not?
+ 2. What files does git ignore by default and which not?

 If you place some file into `data/raw`, `data/processed` or `data/temp`, then git will ignore them.
-Please do not the `.gitkeep` files in them.
+Please do not remove the `.gitkeep` files in them.
 Other files created by editors like PyCharm or created when making a virtual env are ignored as well.
 Most other files are not ignored, and will be committed if you add them to your commits.

- 4. I see no `requirements.txt`.
+ 3. I see no `requirements.txt`.
 Where is it?

 When you work with the package `virtualenv` you use a `requirements.txt` to store you packages.
 This template assumes that people work with Anaconda.
 The equivalent to `requirements.txt` for Anaconda is `environment.yml`.
 If you want to use `virtualenv` and not Anaconda, install the packages from `environment.yml` manually.

+ 4. I have a question about this template that is not listed in this FAQ.
+Who do I ask?

+Ask Tjeerd Jan Heeringa, PhDer with office Zi3006.